aledominique/Excel_Inventory/README.md

-# Excel Inventory with photos of firewalls in a communications building
+# Excel Inventory with photos of fire bulkheads in a communications building
 ## by Alejandra Ramos de Vega
-### This Excel was used by the company "Team für Technik" for the project in Germany "Allach Inventur der Brandschotts" ("Inventory of firewalls in Allach") at the request of the company ISS.
+### This Excel was used by the company "Team für Technik" for the project in Germany "Allach Inventur der Brandschotts" ("Inventory of fire bulkheads in Allach") at the request of the company ISS.

 ## Executive Summary